zrygan/Epytoml/docs/source/Epytoml/ShortcutMiner.rst

 What is ShortcutMiner?
 ----------------------
-| ShortcutMiner is a Notaker submodule that is used to get shortcuts from given texts.
+| ShortcutMiner is an Epytoml submodule that is used to get shortcuts from given texts.
 | Shortcuts mined are the words that occur more in the text, with their occurance count more than 1.

 Using ShortcutMiner